Broke116/weather-application/README.md

 ## How to Install

 - npm install => install dependencies
-- npm start => starts inlocalhost:3000
+- npm start => starts in localhost:3000